Privacy Policy

 Registered office: 71-75 Shelton Street, Covent Garden, London WC2H 9JQ, United Kingdom

-For all questions related to this policy, your personal data, or your rights, please contact us at contact@visitus.pt.
+For all questions related to this policy, your personal data, or your rights, please contact us through our contact form.
 We aim to respond within thirty days as required by Article 12(3) GDPR.

 3. What personal data we collect